bckohan/django-enum/doc/source/performance.rst

 using ``EnumFields`` over a Django_ native field with choices and benchmark tests ensure performance of future releases will remain stable or improve.

-For the nominal case the deserialization penalty is roughly equivalent to a map lookup, but may involve several exception stack unwinds in unusual non-strict or eccentric enumeration cases.
+For the nominal case the marshalling penalty is roughly equivalent to a map lookup, but may involve several exception stack unwinds in unusual non-strict or eccentric enumeration cases.

 .. note::

-    The deserialization penalty can be eliminated by setting ``coerce`` to ``False``.
+    The marshalling penalty can be eliminated by setting ``coerce`` to ``False``.
 This will require the developer to manually coerce the ``EnumField`` value to an Enum_ type object and is therefore usually not recommended - but may be appropriate if the dominate use case involves